 All our book lists include affiliate links.

-Hanukkah Cookies with Sprinkles by David A. Alder is a phenomenal book that children of all backgrounds should read.
+Hanukkah Cookies with Sprinkles by David A. Alder is one of the phenomenal Hanukkah picture books that children of all backgrounds should read.
 The story is about Sara, a little girl who notices a man eating the rotten fruit left out by a grocer, and Morris, an old man.
 The old man becomes a friend after Sara shows him great kindness and learns all about tzedakah, which is giving to those who have less than you.
 Sara starts leaving Morris cookies that she saves from her school snack.
-Then, as Hanukkah is coming, she leaves him a menorah, latkes ,and more.
+Then, as Hanukkah is coming, she leaves him a menorah, latkes, and more.
 The real kindness comes when he joins her family for Hanukkah in their home.
 This is a wonderful story of charity and friendship.

 Daddy Christmas and Hanukkah Mama by Selina Alko is a good book for families that celebrate both Hanukkah and Christmas, or really any two religious traditions, to see how one family found a way to honor both faith traditions.
 This is a good story, but I was hoping to get more info about Hanukkah than was provided.
 If you are looking to learn more about Hanukkah the next book is better, but as a story of a modern family, this is a great pick.